knpuniversity/symfony4/knpu/ep4-security/login-form.md

 This comes from `login.html.twig`.
 Of course!
 The template we copied is pointing to a route called `login`, but *our* route is called `app_login`.
 Actually, just remove the `action=` entirely.
-If a form doesn't have an `action` attribute, it will just submit right back to the *same* URL, which is what I want anyways.
+If a form doesn't have an `action` attribute, it will submit right back to the *same* URL - `/login` - which is what I want anyways.

 Refresh again.
 Perfect!
 Well, it still looks *awful*.
 Oof.
 To fix that, I'm going to replace the HTML form with some markup that looks nice in Bootstrap 4 - you